 Larger security vendors have multiple data centers around the world.
 They offer businesses the choice of where they would like their data to be stored.
 This is a good step toward keeping in control of your business’s data.

-If you’d like to learn more about what the best practices are for protecting your organisation’s data, get in touch with us.
+If you’d like to learn more about what the best practices are for protecting your organization’s data, get in touch with us.

 You can find reviews of all of the top cloud services, here.
 They cover all the features offered by the best platforms, including if their privacy policies are up to scratch.